rcamacho89/AWS/Route53/README.md

-# Add or delete a record on Route53
+# Create or delete a record on Route53

 This is a simple script which will create or delete a record on Route 53 using Shell Script and AWS CLI.